arahangua/eth-tracker/README.md

-    apply_filter        apply filter on the range of blocknumbers to query addrs/transactions/traces get_logs            apply filter on the range of blocknumbers to get event logs trace_filter        apply trace filter on the range of blocknumbers to get traces
+    apply_filter        apply filter on the range of blocknumbers to query addrs/transactions/traces get_logs            apply filter on the range of blocknumbers to get event logs trace_filter        apply trace filter on the range of blocknumbers to get traces trace_out           complete export of a trace given a blocknumber and transaction position

 options:
   -h, --help            show this help message and exit